Mike-Honey/covid-19-au-vaccinations/README.md

 Their next metric is Admissions per 100K (7-day total).
 Australia doesn't publish that data, but you can see from the first 2 charts on this OWID page the "in Hospital" numbers are a very close proxy, for the US and other comparable countries. https://ourworldindata.org/covid-hospitalizations

 The last CDC metric is % of staffed inpatient beds occupied.
 I don't have data on hand for that for Australia.
 But as Australia is well into the "High" zone on the first 2 indicators, and the CDC instruction is "Use the Highest Level that applies", that metric is not needed.

+The Days Since analysis is based on [crowdsourced data](https://github.com/Mike-Honey/covid-19-au-vaccinations/blob/main/Days-since-Health-Leadership-faced-the-public-on-COVID.xlsx) for the last date that CMOs/CHOs etc in each jurisdiction last held a press conference or similar and took questions from the media on COVID.
+The number of days since that event is derived and used to present a "league table", along with some key COVID statistics that have been reported from that jurisdiction in that period (after the Last Media Date).

 ## Summary